Explode Year-End Fundraising With an Army of Social Media Ambassadors

 1. Get buy-in and support from staff and Board members.

 Hold a joint staff and Board meeting to explain the importance of planning for year-end fundraising early.
-Let them know that you need their help to create an energetic, informed army of online ambassadors that will be used to raise money for the organization.
+Let them know that you need their help to create an active, informed army of online ambassadors that will be used to raise money for the organization.
 You will need staff and Board stories, their photos, and their input to create great materials to that can be shared across social media.

 2. Create the strategy.